Visit artist's studios and venues in Peterborough and the surrounding areas

 dei ceramics work & inspiration My work is a celebration of my love for flowers, landscapes, textiles, nature and found More

-Ruth Hudson is an experimental print maker and painter.
+Artist Ruth Hudson is a printmaker and painter based in Stamford.
 Her original linocuts are printed on an 1856 lithograph press from her home studio in Stamford.

 After studying Combined Arts at Newcastle University, Ruth went on to train at the Chelsea School of Art and the Leicester Print Workshop.
 Her work is influenced by her previous career working in Interior and fashion magazine production.
 She is inspired by German Abstract Expressionism and Bauhaus Aesthetics.
 Ruth has produced prints of many local landscapes including Burghley House, Normanton Church, Oakham Market Square and distinctive buildings in an around Stamford.
 Ruth uses the 'reduction' method of printmaking, favoured by Pablo Picasso who coined the term 'suicide printing'.
 Her work is often bold and graphic and hopes to reflect current trends and, quietly, offer a form of social commentary.